pages-cms/hunvreus.github.com/_posts/2012-12-19-entrepreneurs-and-entrepreneurship.md

 Legacy of my father.
 And like good wine, it only gets better with age.

 I did not choose to build a business, I kind of stumbled into it, more a duty than an opportunity.
-I did not dream of <a href="http://www.youtube.com/watch?v=NisCkxU544c">being "The Boss"<sup>TM</sup></a>.
+I did not dream of [being "The Boss" (TM)](http://www.youtube.com/watch?v=NisCkxU544c).
 Creating my company and leading it was an obstacle between me and something that in the end I would not enjoy in the way I originally intended.
 I renounced to being the geek so that my team could thrive at it, and I became what most small business owners are at first: [the janitor](http://www.zachbruhnke.com/youre-not-the-ceo-youre-the-fucking-janitor).

 That's what I see in most business owners, aka "entrepreneurs", I have respect for.
 Smarts and selflessness.
 Conscious or unconscious.
 Financial gains are not out of the equation, but the main idea is to build a business you'd enjoy, as an employee or a customer.
 Leading it is almost an afterthought.